FKLam/FRDIntent/README_EN.md

 In Swift, to add this constraint, we'd have to awkwardly implement some generic types, and what's even worse is that generic methods in Swift don't work in Objective-C. So the tradeoff is we only limit the `source` parameter to be a `UIViewController`, it's up to the developer to conform with the protocols and implement necessary methods as needed.

-## Intent 和 URLRoutes

-FRDIntent/Intent and FRDIntent/URLRoutes can interact with each other.
-FRIntent/Intent handles internal call and FRDIntent/URLRoutes handles external call.
-In the implementation of FRDIntent/URLRoutes, FRDIntent/URLRoutes only exposes the external call's entry.
-In the app, FRDIntent/Intent effectively handles the launch process for FRDIntent/URLRoutes.

-The separation of FRDIntent/Intent and FRDIntent/URLRoutes is effectively the separation of internal and external calls.
-There are some advantages of this separation:

-- FRDIntent/Intent can be at handling internal calls.
-It now supports transmission of complex data and customized transition animation.
-It will be more difficult to implement those with a simple URL Router solution.
-- Seperation of internal calls and external calls makes sense.
-It makes it easier to choose which views can be exposed to external calls, and which are invokable by internal calls only.

 ## FRDIntentDemo